 - 4.21.1.
 Site photographs are visual aids in understanding the final survey specification.
 It is important that the site's accesses and any other relevant site features are recorded in digital format, as these will be needed in the production of the specification.
 Photographs can often simplify a more complicated specification dealing with a site with numerous access points, helping to avoid any potential uncertainty or confusion, so they are considered very important. - 4.21.2.
-It is also important that an overall site photograph, capturing the most relevant element of the site (usually the main site building or activity), is taken and supplied for inclusion with the final survey data collected, as this is an important element of the TRICS® database, designed to give TRICS® users visual impressions of individual sites.
+It is also important that an overall site photograph, capturing the most relevant element of the site (usually the main site building or activity), is taken and supplied for inclusion with the final survey data collected, as this is an important element of the TRICS database, designed to give TRICS users visual impressions of individual sites.
 A relevant image will vary by land use type.
 For example, for a school site, the main school building should be shown (a playing field will not be that relevant to users), with a food superstore showing the main site building and its car park.
 A large industrial estate should show an appropriate representative section of the site buildings, whilst a residential site should show the layout of some typical dwellings within the site.
-An approach of common sense is required on a site-by-site basis, to ensure that site photographs are of greatest relevance to TRICS® users.
+An approach of common sense is required on a site-by-site basis, to ensure that site photographs are of greatest relevance to TRICS users. - 4.21.3.
+The TRICS team finds that for complex sites with many access points, an annotated plan showing the numbered photograph positions can greatly assist in the understanding of a survey specification.
+Therefore, the production of an annotated plan is recommended for more complex sites to avoid any potential confusion and error at a later stage as preparations for the physical survey to take place are made.